danbev/learning-ai/notes/llm.md

 text in longer sequences.

 ##### Presence penalty
-This hyperparameter influences the models output and controlls the presence or absence of new token in the generated text.
+This hyperparameter influences the models output and controls the presence or absence of new token in the generated text.

-If this value i 0 then there is no effect at all for this hyperparameter.
+If this value is 0 then there is no effect at all for this hyperparameter.
-If this value is > 0 the model i discouraged from introducing new tokens that are not strongly supported by the context (the model is more conservative).
+If this value is > 0, the model is discouraged from introducing new tokens that are not strongly supported by the context (the model is more conservative).
-If this value is < 0 the model is encouraged to introduce new tokens, eveni if they are not strongly supported by the context (the model is more creative).
+If this value is < 0 the model is encouraged to introduce new tokens, even if they are not strongly supported by the context (the model is more creative).

 When the model is generating text, it computes a probability distribution over